-A retrofit installation is the kind of fitting process wherein the windows are inserted into the present window frames.
+A retrofit installation is a fitting process wherein the windows are inserted into the present frames.
 In this installation, the pillars and frames are left intact during the fitting process.
-As an alternative to replacing the existing brick mold, the contractor will make use of aluminum capping for the outer cover of the window.
-This is a simple window replacement and installation that costs considerably less if there is no flaw in the existing window frame and you are replacing your windows for energy efficiency or resale value as opposed rebuilding the frames.
+As an alternative to replacing the existing brick mold, the contractor will use aluminum capping for the outer cover of the window.
+This simple window replacement and installation cost considerably less if there is no flaw in the existing window frame and you are replacing your windows for energy efficiency or resale value as opposed to rebuilding the frames.

 Brick to Brick (Full Frame Installation)

-You would choose a full-frame installation if you wish to completely replace your windows.
-This installation procedure is used to replace your windows right down to the nails.
-Homeowners who are facing fundamental problems with their windows such as decaying wood and high moisture usually opt for this installation.
-With your custom windows, you get an interior trim, new frames, and exterior brick molds.
-New construction means that window frames will need to be created on site to fit the new windows.
+If you wish to replace your windows completely, you will choose a full-frame installation.
+This installation procedure replaces your windows right down to the nails.
+Homeowners facing fundamental problems with their windows, such as decaying wood and high moisture, usually opt for this installation.
+You get interior trim, new frames, and exterior brick molds with your custom windows.
+New construction means window frames must be created on-site to fit the new windows.
 The price for this is almost 50% more than a simple replacement.